mhardmon1/Financial-Analysis-Project/README.md

 When two tickers are provided, after both runs finish the script:

 1. Extracts each ticker’s 3‑year % return from the result dicts.
-2. Builds a comparison prompt: *"Compare T1 and T2 ...
-Highlight differences in volatility and in the two forecasting models."*
+2. Builds a comparison prompt
 3. Calls Granite LLM to generate narrative response.
 4. Saves to `comparative_narrative.txt` and uploads to Azure.